-Should a payor have any problems while trying to submit files, they can submit questions to: mcdbportal@s-3.com.
-In the event of an issue requiring immediate assistance, contact either Arlene Amodeo at aamodeo@s-3.com (301-628-3210) or Susritha Baditha at (301-628-3523)
+Should a payor have any problems while trying to submit files, they can submit questions to: Joseph Franklin jfranklin@s-3.com.
+In the event of an issue requiring immediate assistance, contact Sravani Mallela at smallela@s-3.com or by calling 301-628-3225.

 File Naming Conventions